Vitamin C should be an elemental part of our diet.

 The high antioxidant content of vitamin C can help with the treatment of asthma.

-There are two studies that show how vitamin C supplementation will help both children and adults.
+Two studies show how vitamin C supplementation will help both children and adults.

 In the first study, asthmatic children who were given 250 mg of vitamin C and 50 mg of vitamin E can decrease environmental asthma triggers .

-Next study we’ll look at was done on adults.
-This study shows that adults who tool 1,000 mg of vitamin C supplements per day reduced their need to use corticosteroid inhalers to combat asthma attacks .
+The next study we’ll look at was done on adults.
+This study shows that adults who took 1,000 mg of vitamin C supplements per day reduced their need to use corticosteroid inhalers to combat asthma attacks .